anaptfox/bare-rs/README.md

 Rust bindings for [bare](https://github.com/holepunchto/bare) - a small and modular JavaScript runtime for desktop and mobile.
 This project provides safe Rust bindings and a testing framework for the Bare runtime.

-## Features

-- Safe Rust bindings for the Bare JavaScript runtime
-- Comprehensive error handling and type conversions
-- Thread-safe runtime management
-- Testing framework for JavaScript execution
-- Support for async operations and events
-- Memory management and garbage collection controls

 ## Prerequisites

 Before building, ensure you have: